adhvaidhsunny/srjc-pathways/README.md

 - Recommend the most relevant majors, certificates, and career options through analysis of student responses
 - Connect them with their SRJC House, a built-in support network for belonging and success

-The tool uses the widely validated Holland RIASEC career model, and extends it with AI techniques to personalize guidance and make career exploration more accurate.
+The tool uses the widely validated Holland RIASEC career model, and improves it with AI to create more accurate guidance.